 Forestry 199.
 Special Work.
-Upper class students minoring in Forestry may, by agreement with their dean and the chairman of the Natural Resources Department, arrange for special out-of-class work for which credit may be allowed on the basis of one credit for each week, or its equivalent, devoted exclusively to a special project.
+Upper class students in Forestry may, by agreement with the chairman of the Natural Resources Department, arrange for special out-of-class work for which credit may be allowed on the basis of one credit for each week, or its equivalent, devoted exclusively to a special project.